Full-timePublic Relations Certificate

 You may choose from the opportunities we provide or find your own based on your professional interests, but please remember that you are entirely responsible for finding your own practicum.

-You will consult with the practicum coordinator before approaching an organization about a placement.
+You will consult with the practicum facilitator before approaching an organization about a placement.
 Please finalize your placement by the end of the third week of classes.

-Once you confirm your placement, you will provide the practicum coordinator with contact information for your mentor, who will coordinate a signed agreement.
-The practicum coordinator will work with your mentor in evaluating your work performance when you finish your practicum.
+Once you confirm your placement, you will provide the practicum facilitator with contact information for your mentor, who will coordinate a signed agreement.
+The practicum facilitator will work with your mentor in evaluating your work performance when you finish your practicum.

 Whose responsibility is it to find my practicum placement?